-The Brook + Wilde Lux mattress is a luxurious hybrid with eight layers – including 2,500 pocket springs and various foams and memory foams – designed to deliver the perfect night's sleep.
-Like all of this premium British brand's mattresses, you can pick your firmness: Soft, Medium, Firm or (newly) Extra Firm.
+The Brook + Wilde Elite mattress is a luxurious hybrid with eight layers – including 2,500 pocket springs and various foams and memory foams – designed to deliver the perfect night's sleep.
+Like all of this premium British brand's mattresses, you can pick your firmness: Soft, Medium or Firm; when we reviewed, there was an Extra Firm option, but this is no longer available.
 We tested out the Brook + Wilde Elite mattress in Firm to see how it performed compared to the rest of the entries in our best mattress ranking.

-Brook + Wilde Elite mattress review: Design and comfort
+Brook + Wilde Elite mattress review: design & comfort

 Brook + Wilde Elite mattress: Specs